 A second press on the TBL button displays the modulation indexes for each of the STIPA-octaves.
-The combined value for the double-octave 125 Hz and 250 Hz is listed as 250 Hz.

 The number below each octave frequency is the modulation frequency in Hz.
 The corresponding uncorrected modulation index is displayed to the right.
 Press the key TBL again to display the highest frequencies.
 Press the TBL button once more for return to the main display.